Introduction to Community Engagement Planning UK

 - Engagement Fatigue: Over-consultation without visible outcomes can breed apathy among communities.

-- Hard to Reach Groups: Engaging marginalized, transient, or digitally excluded communities remains an enduring issue.
+- Hard-to-Reach Groups: Engaging marginalised, transient, or digitally excluded communities remains an enduring issue.

 - Complexity and Accessibility: Planning jargon, lengthy documents, and technical complexity can alienate non-specialist participants.